Working With Wedding Photographers as a Professional Band

 Here’s how to work smoothly with photographers and make the evening better for everyone involved.

-Introduce Yourselves Early
+Introduce Yourself Early

 Most photographers arrive earlier in the day and take a break during the wedding breakfast.
 Bands often arrive while this is happening.
 That overlap is the best opportunity to introduce yourselves.